 Hiking sandals are the most robust and are perfect for long hikes, especially those that take place over rough terrain.
 However, you may be able to choose a different type of robust sandal if you plan to take things a little easier.
 In some cases, this can give you a little more room for wider feet.

-- Athletic sandals are very similar to the hiking sandal but tend to be a lot more lightweight.
+- Athletic sandals are very similar to hiking sandals but tend to be a lot more lightweight.

 - Beach sandals have very good traction but are typically more water-resistant than traditional hiking sandals.